-Max’s creative output stretches across multiple mediums.
-They work fluidly across music videos, fashion shows, campaigns, and live performance, collaborating with global brands and artists while also developing an independent body of work that includes films such as DAREDREAM, One Another, Portrait of a Dancer, and BROTHERS.
-Their work has been consistently recognized by leading media outlets including Vogue, Rolling Stone, The Guardian, NYLON, Promonews, Creative Review, Dazed, and NOWNESS.
+Max works fluidly across music videos, fashion shows, campaigns, and live performances, collaborating with global brands and artists while also developing an independent body of work.
+Their work has been consistently recognised by leading media outlets, including NYLON, Dazed, and NOWNESS.

-In the commercial and cultural sphere, Max has choreographed and movement-directed for Nike Japan, Zara, ROMBAUT SS25 Paris Fashion Week, Victoria & Albert Museum, Fontaines D.C, Anitta, Vic De Angelis, Burberyy, Dua Lipa and multiple Diesel campaigns under Glenn Martens.
+In the commercial and cultural sphere, Max has choreographed and movement-directed for clients including Nike Japan, Zara, ROMBAUT SS25 Paris Fashion Week, Victoria & Albert Museum, Fontaines D.C, Anitta, Vic De Angelis, Burberry, Dua Lipa and Diesel.

-As a dancer, Max has toured globally with FKA twigs’ EUSEXUA World Tour.
-They also contributed to the visual language of the tour, filming behind-the-scenes and on-stage footage under the mentorship of Jordan Hemmingway, which evolved into integrated live-screen content.
+As a dancer, Max has toured globally with FKA twigs’ EUSEXUA World Tour and danced in multiple of her music videos.
+Max has also contributed to the visual language of the tour, filming behind-the-scenes and on-stage footage under the mentorship of Jordan Hemmingway, which evolved into integrated live-screen content.

 Other credits as a dancer include performing work by/ for Rambert Company, Gallim, Moncler, Adidas Y3, Damien Jalet, Sidi Larbi Cherkaoui, Imre and Marne Van Opstal, Blackhaine, Ohad Naharin, Candela Capitan, Marcos Morau, Holly Blakey, and Andrea Miller.